fcarrasco/telegram-bot/README.md

 you need to run your flask on some https server

 on settings, put yout token
-and put yout hook url (https://url/new-message)
+and put your hook url (https://your-url/new-message)

 to run flask